 SCOS has for many years provided space for an official American Orchid Society (AOS) judging center during our monthly meetings.
 The current director of the Long Beach center is Peter Lin.
 The Long Beach site, in turn is a part of the Pacific South Judging Center.
 Visitors to the judging center are welcomed and encouraged!
+Information and photographs from Pacific South Judging awards are on a separate web site.

 The AOS established its first systematic program of judging orchids in 1949.
 Judges are trained to apply a uniform set of standards across all judging centers.
 The AOS judging program serves several purposes: